OpenLiberty/iguide-bulkhead/finish/README.md

       "Chat has ended."
 Afterwards, the next request on the waiting queue will connect to a financial advisor.

 Edit the Java files to change the parameter values of the `@Bulkhead` annotation to 4.
-If the bulkheadSampleServer server is running, watch for output similar to the following:
+If your IDE supports auto-rebuilding and the bulkheadSampleServer server is running, watch for output similar to the following:
 ```
 [INFO] [AUDIT   ] CWWKT0017I: Web application removed (default_host): http://localhost:9080/bulkheadSample/
 [INFO] [AUDIT   ] CWWKZ0009I: The application bulkheadSample has stopped successfully.
 [INFO] [AUDIT   ] CWWKT0016I: Web application available (default_host): http://localhost:9080/bulkheadSample/
 [INFO] [AUDIT   ] CWWKZ0003I: The application bulkheadSample updated in 0.189 seconds.
 ```

+Otherwise, stop the server with `ctrl+c` and run `mvn clean package liberty:run-server` to start the server again.

 Now reload each of the 5 tabs, and you will see the first 4 requests are serviced, while the last request is placed in the queue.

-Stop the server with `ctrl+c`.

 ## Configuration